Assisting the Board in discharging its responsibilities for monitoring the integrity of the Group’s financial statements.

 - Reviewed the External Auditor’s compliance with the independence criteria set out in the Code

-- Monitored compliance with the External Auditor Business Standard on a quarterly basis
+- Monitored compliance with our External Auditor Business Standard on a quarterly basis

-- Refreshed the External Auditor Business Standard to reflect new regulatory requirements
+- Refreshed our External Auditor Business Standard to reflect new regulatory requirements

 - Held private meetings with the External Auditor without management present to provide an appropriate forum for issues to be raised

-- Reviewed and approved the Internal Audit Charter and Business Standard
+- Reviewed and approved changes to our Internal Audit Charter and Business Standard

-- Reviewed and approved the Internal Audit Plan in July and November 2016
+- Reviewed and approved our Internal Audit Plan

-- Reviewed quarterly updates on the effectiveness of the FRCF framework and rectification of controls
+- Received quarterly updates on the effectiveness of our FRCF framework and rectification of controls